AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 **Sprint planning:** each Wednesday 8.15 - 10.00 p.m

 ### **Scrum Artifacts**
 Scrum’s artifacts represent work or value to provide transparency and opportunities for inspection and adaptation.
-Our Scrum Team have a Product Backlog, Sprint Backlog, Increment and work with them in the same way as described in the [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf#zoom=100).
+Our Scrum Team has a Product Backlog, Sprint Backlog, Increment and work with them in the same way as described in the [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf#zoom=100).
 Here you can find the Scrum Artifacts [Agile board](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/projects/1)

 ### Dragging the issue between the columns on [Agile board](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/projects/1)